mostafa-asg/hugo/content/post/function-memorization-in-go.md

 println( factMem(3) )
 ```
 And if you expect **factMem(4)** and **factMem(3)** gets their result from cache you are wrong, because n * **fact(n-1)** is not a memorized function.
-You can tackle this problem by rewriting **fact** function like this:
+You can tackle this problem by passing anonymous function of factorial to **memorized** function and calling memorized version in the recursive call:
 ```
 var factMem FuncIntInt
 factMem = memorized(func(n int) int {